jucrojasba/olp1/README.md

 # CodeQuest Project Documentation

+To install this project, navigate to the curd.md file.

 ## General Objective

 The primary objective of CodeQuest is to create an engaging online learning platform that teaches HTML, CSS, and JavaScript through gamification.
 By incorporating interactive games and hands-on coding exercises, CodeQuest aims to make learning programming languages an enjoyable and effective experience.
 The platform also aims to expand its offerings by adding more programming languages in the future.